miguelcarmona23/Tb-Email/README.md

 # Threadbeast Email

-This is a Promotional HTML Email for a clothing box subscription for a clothing company.
+This is a Promotional HTML Email for a clothing company's box subscription.

 ![Image description](/images/project_thumbnail.png)